Frequently Asked Questions About Rwanda Safaris & Gorilla Trekking

 What happens if I don’t see the gorillas?

-While they are wild animals, the success rate for seeing gorillas in Rwanda is over 99%.
-Expert “advance trackers” locate the families at dawn and radio their coordinates to your guide. it is extremely rare event that they aren’t found
+While gorillas are wild animals and sightings can never be 100% guaranteed, the success rate for seeing gorillas in Rwanda is over 99%.
+Expert advance trackers locate each gorilla family at dawn and radio their position to your guide, so it is extremely rare for a trekking group not to find them.

 When is the best time to visit Rwanda for a safari?

-The best time to visit Rwanda is during the dry seasons: June to September and December to February.
-These months offer the best hiking conditions for gorillas and better wildlife viewing in Akagera.
-However, the “green” seasons (March–May) are beautiful and offer easier permit availability.
+The best time to visit Rwanda is is during the two dry seasons: June to September and December to February.
+These months offer the best hiking conditions for gorilla trekking and the best wildlife viewing in Akagera National Park.
+The ‘green’ seasons (March to May) are beautiful and quieter, with easier gorilla permit availability.

 How many days do I need for a Rwanda safari?

-Most Rwanda safaris last 4–7 days, depending on activities.
+Most Rwanda safaris last 4–7 days, depending on activities included.

-A typical Rwanda Safari Page Itinerary includes gorilla trekking plus wildlife safaris in Akagera National Park or chimpanzee trekking in Nyungwe Forest.
-Explore our 4 days Gorilla & Golden Monkey Trekking Tour or 7 days Rwanda Primates Safari
+A typical Rwanda Safari Page Itinerary combines gorilla trekking with a wildlife safari in Akagera National Park or chimpanzee trekking in Nyungwe Forest. such us a 4 days Gorilla & Golden Monkey Trekking Tour or 7 days Rwanda Primates Safari

 What wildlife can I see in Rwanda besides gorillas?